-Notes to basic information for understanding revenue from contracts with customers are omitted, as the same information was stated in "Notes to revenue recognition" in the notes to the consolidated financial statements.
+Notes to basic information for understanding revenue from contracts with customers are omitted, as the same information was stated in "(7) Basis of recording revenues and expenses" under "5.
+Significant accounting policies" and "Notes to revenue recognition" in the notes to the consolidated financial statements.